vitebook/vitebook/docs/src/[2]guides/[2]stories.md

 ## App File

-An app file should be present inside your Vitebook config folder, which can be used for application level configuration such as settings contexts, or adding plugins in Vue.
+An app file should be present inside your Vitebook config folder, which can be used for application level configuration such as setting context providers, or adding plugins in Vue.

 <Tabs values={frameworks} groupId="jsFramework">
 <TabPanel value="Preact">